 I’m the youngest, and the other cats are older rescues.
 My sister Mu is nine years old, very fluffy, and came from the Winnipeg Humane Society.
 My big brother is Batman and he’s 11.
 My mom’s roommate was a teacher and he was found abandoned in a locker when he was five to six weeks old.
 He’s a very big cat and would no longer fit in a locker.
 They’re both a little older and don’t think I’m as fun as I think I am!

-BASIL: How do you react to other animals?
+RAINY: How do you react to other animals?

-I LOVE DOGS.
+BASIL: I LOVE DOGS.
 Seriously, what’s not to love about dogs?
 They like to wrestle and smell really neat!
 I can be a little worried around other cats, but that’s just because my siblings are old and cranky when I try to play with them.

 I love playing chase, and if you like playing chase we’ll be best friends.